-This report is prepared in accordance with the version of Environmental, Social and Governance Reporting Guide as applicable to financial year commencing prior to 1 July 2020 as set out in Appendix 27 to the Listing Rules ("HKEX ESG Reporting Guide").
-The Company has complied with the "comply or explain" provisions set out in the HKEX ESG Reporting Guide for the year ended 31 December 2020.
+This report is prepared in accordance with the Environmental, Social and Governance Reporting Guide as set out in Appendix 27 to the Listing Rules ("HKEx ESG Reporting Guide").
+The Company has complied with the "comply or explain" provisions set out in the HKEx ESG Reporting Guide for the year ended 31 December 2021.
 The Group's management approaches, strategies, priorities and targets of environmental and social aspects are disclosed in this report.